OAKLAND COUNTY, Michigan – Deserving OCC students will benefit from generous funds

 Restaurants at the 2017 Garden Party event included Bistro 82, Chapman House, Joe Muer Seafood and the Novi Chophouse, as well as OCC's culinary staff and students.

 Top sponsors included Great Lakes Wine & Spirits, NetJets, Charity Motors, MP Tool & Engineering, Atlas Oil Company & The Sam & Nada Simon Foundation, Barton Malow Company, Cambridge CG, Celani Family Vineyards, Huntington Bank, Dave & Norma Stone, JP Morgan Chase, Kelly Services, Meijer, MillerCoors, Peter Basso Associates, Plum Market, RGA Model Management, Ryder, Suburban Collection, The Tyranski and Totonchi Group – Merrill Lynch, TMP Associates, and UHY Advisors, Inc.

 The Foundation's 10th annual Garden Party event will be held June 10, 2018.
 For more information visit www.thegardenpartymichigan.org.

-With five campuses throughout Oakland County, OCC is celebrating its 50th year.
+With multi campus system throughout Oakland County, OCC is celebrating its 50th year.
 OCC is the largest community college in Michigan and the 25th largest in the nation.
 It offers degrees and certificates in more than 160 career fields and university transfer degrees in business, science and the liberal arts.
 More than a million students have enrolled in the college since it opened in 1965.
 To learn more about OCC, visit www.oaklandcc.edu.

 About The Garden Party Foundation: